In a world where owning a home is getting pricier each day, mortgages are becoming one of the best ways to fulfill home-owning dreams.

-However, getting a mortgage isn’t a straightforward thing.
 A mortgage is a loan, and there are several steps that you need to go through to get one, including preapproval.
 That brings us to how to get pre approved for a mortgage.
-How do you convince a bank or financial institution to give you one?

-- Preapproval and Pre-Qualification: How do They Differ?
+- Pre-Qualification vs Pre-approval: How do They Differ?

 - The Importance of Mortgage Preapproval